Henry M. Rowan College of Engineering

 Guidelines for General Educational Requirements

-You need to choose 15 credits of General Education courses (typically five courses that are 3 credits each) that meet the following criteria:
+You must choose 15 credits of General Education courses (typically 5 courses at 3 credits each) that meet the following criteria:

 • One course (3 credits) Artistic and Creative Expression (ACE)